wearecodenation/referenceApps-back-end/notes.md

 Console.log(yargs.argv)
 ```

-We have replaced process.argv with yargs
+* We have replaced process.argv with yargs

 ```
 Node src/app.js Alex
 ```

-What datatype is the log?
+- What datatype is the log?

-key value pairs
-_ arugments we have added
+- key value pairs  arugments we have added to oue termial command $0 means node
-and
-$0 means node

 ```
 Node src/app.js Spiderman
 ```

-Spiderman appears in the array in _ key
+* Spiderman appears in the array in _ key

-We are going to change the datatype
+- We are going to change the datatype

-So we can work with objects and dot notation
+- So we can work with objects and dot notation

-I can create key value Pairs in the terminal
+- I can create key value Pairs in the terminal

-Do this with -- title Spiderman
+* Do this with -- title Spiderman

 ```
 Node src/app.js —title Spiderman